Prevent Healthcare Data Breaches: A 12-Step Guide

 Typosquatting works because humans are predictable.
 Users type URLs from memory, make the same mistakes, and trust familiar-looking login pages.
 Attackers capitalize on every one of these tendencies.
 And they do it at scale.

-Over 10,000 malicious lookalike domains discovered in six months.
-Three brands accounting for 75% of all impersonation attempts.
-Nearly half of phishing sites using free SSL certificates to appear legitimate.
+Zscaler found over 10,000 malicious lookalike domains in just six months.
+Google, Microsoft, and Amazon account for 75% of all impersonation attempts.

 So how do you fight back?
 Prevention and detection.
 Register defensive domains to block attackers from acquiring them.
 Implement DNS filtering and email security to catch typosquatted links.
 Train users to verify URLs before entering credentials.

 But prevention isn’t enough.
-When attacks succeed, you need to know immediately.
+When attacks succeed, you need to know as quickly as possible.
 Dark web monitoring detects stolen credentials, giving you time to reset passwords and limit the damage.

 Your employees are one typo away from credential theft right now.
-Check your organization’s dark web exposure to see what credentials are already circulating on criminal marketplaces.
+For continuous protection, see how Breachsense detects typosquatting domains targeting your brand.
+Or check your dark web exposure to see what credentials are already circulating on criminal marketplaces.

 Businesses should combine defensive domain registration with continuous monitoring.
 Register common misspellings and TLD variations of your primary domain.
 Implement DNS filtering to block known typosquatted domains.
 Use dark web monitoring to detect when credentials stolen via typosquatted phishing sites appear for sale.
 Train employees to bookmark critical sites rather than typing URLs.